 Review your policy once a year.
 The cost to rebuild a home has gone up a lot in recent years.
 If your coverage hasn't kept up, you could be underinsured -- and you won't find out until something goes wrong.

 Some older Cheverly home conditions affect whether you can get insurance at all.
-Knob-and-tube wiring, Federal Pacific panels, old oil tanks, and aging roofs are all things insurers ask about.
+Ungrounded outlets, Federal Pacific panels, fuse boxes, old oil tanks, and aging roofs are all things insurers ask about.
 Some will charge more, cut back coverage, or refuse to insure based on them.

 Not sure what a term means?